 That said, solar flares can cause damage to the connecting wires of the off-grid solar panel system since electricity runs through them.
 These wires attract the EMP signs, which might reduce the solar power system’s full functionality and efficiency.

-Besides the connecting wires, the strings of diodes that facilitate the transfer of power from the solar panel system to the battery bank might also be adversely affected.
+Besides the connecting wires, the strings of diodes that facilitate the power transfer from the solar panel system to the battery bank might also be adversely affected.

 Can Solar Panel Systems Survive an EMP Attack?

 An EMP attack is not a very likely occurrence.
-Well, certainly not, unless a considerably massive nuclear weapon is detonated high up in the Earth’s atmosphere.
+Certainly not, unless a massive nuclear weapon is detonated in the Earth’s atmosphere.

 This EMP attack will occur in three phases – E1, E2, and E3.